Political agenda

 In politics, a political agenda is a list of subjects or problems (issues) to which government officials as well as individuals outside the government are paying serious attention to at any given time.

-The political agenda is most often shaped by political and policy elites, but can also be influenced by activist groups, private sector lobbyists, think tanks, courts, world events, and the degree of state centralisation.
-Media coverage has also been linked to the success of the rise of political parties and their ability to get their ideas on the agenda (see agenda-setting).
+The political agenda is most often shaped by political and policy elites but can also be influenced by activist groups, private sector lobbyists, think tanks, courts, world events, and the degree of state centralisation.
+Media coverage has also been linked to the success of the rise of political parties and their ability to get their ideas on the agenda (agenda-setting).
 Although the media does often have an effect on the political agenda, these results are not always immediate, which can produce a lag in the political agenda.

 Who can affect the political agenda

 The political agenda can be influenced by multiple institutional and non-institutional actors acting independently or concurrently, including political office-holders, interest groups, social movements, and other entities.

 Although these actors, most notably the media, often have an effect on the political agenda, these results are not always immediate.
 Time lags in the political agenda can last from a few weeks to several months.
 This time lag can depend on a few factors including the method used to communicate an issue, the relevance of an issue in current conversations or news cycles, and the awareness or understanding of an issue to the public.
 According to a study by Schweickart et al., blogs, Twitter, speeches, and news releases are the most effective methods to affect political agenda setting.
 Schweickart et al.’s study also found that the timing of the election cycle is impactful.
 Schweickart et al. found that around a president's midterm, congress is more likely to influence the presidential agenda using different media platforms.